Concealed Neck Pouch - Travel Neck Pouch - Neck Wallet - Neck Stash

 These thieves have also learned that the rear strap of a waist pack is usually made out of simple material that is easy to cut with a pair is scissors or knife.
 It only a street thief only a second or two to cut the back strap of a cheap waist pack and have it fall into their nimble hands.
 To combat this type of theft, most security waist packs sew security cables into the rear straps.

+A selection of security waist packs feature slice-resistant and flexible stainless steel braided cables sewn into the entire length of the rear straps.
 The steel cables then travel from the rear straps then go into the rear panels of the security waist packs in an effort to help provide additional strength from the strap being yanked out of the waist pack body.

 These steel cables are invisibly sewn inside the entire length of the straps.
 In order to increase the cable's strength, they are made of 1/16 inch diameter stainless steel cables.
 The cables are woven into a hex pattern, which looks like this:.

 This exclusive design feature keeps the strap from being sliced by a razor blade or knife from behind.
 Slicing the back strap of waist packs is common on a busy streets, in tourist areas and on crowded train platforms by thieves.
 The rear strap of the security waist packs are adjustable like a regular waist pack and typically expand from 29 inches to 42 inches.

 Adjustable strap extensions, expand the length of the strap an additional 20 inches are available as an accessory.
 Here is a photograph of a rear strap of a security waist pack with the outer material cut away.
 Two flexible stainless steel cables can be seen and are woven into the sides of the strap with double stitching.

 Zipper Security Lock Protects the Contents of the Main Compartment